Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ## How to download based on queries

-You can also download files in a folder using queries.
+You can also download `Files` in a `Folder` using queries.
 Currently this feature is only available in the command line client.
-For example, if you want to download all the files in a folder that has a synapse id of `syn00123`, use
+For example, if you want to download all the `Files` in a `Folder` that has a synapse id of `syn00123`, use

 ```
 synapse get -q 'SELECT * FROM file WHERE parentId == "syn00123"'